web3index/web3index-org/README.md

 ## Providing Revenue Data For Project Submission

 In order for a project to be considered for the index, its revenue data must be surfaced in a format that's consumable by the application.
 If the project you'd like to add to the index is built on Ethereum or any other blockchain supported by The Graph, we recommend adding it to The Web3 Index subgraph.
-You can find the subgraph [here](https://github.com/web3index/subgraph) and instructions on how to contribute a project to it [here](https://thegraph.com/docs/introduction).
+You can find the subgraph [here](https://github.com/web3index/subgraph) and instructions on how to add a protocol to the subgraph [here](https://thegraph.com/docs/introduction).

 Once you've successfully added a protocol to the subgraph, make sure to add the project to the [registry file](./registry.json) using its subgraph protocol entity id as the key.